elfpipe/amiga-qt6/tutorial/README.md

 1. Transfer the binary to your Amiga system.
 2. The current Qt6 distribution for AmigaOS4 uses static linking, so you do **not** need to include Qt shared libraries as you would on Unix-like systems.
 However, you **must** ensure that `clib4.library` is present in the `LIBS:` assign.
 3. You are free to create a Workbench icon for your application manually, or launch it from the Shell as usual.
+If your application takes command-line arguments, you can consult the usual Qt documentation for guidance, such as [https://doc.qt.io](https://doc.qt.io), or use the `--help` option if you’ve implemented argument parsing via `QCommandLineParser`.

 ---